Stories by Storie

 Books in a Series

 Once students find a character they love, they become immersed in a book series.
 This allows students to compare and contrast the way a character behaves when faced with a new challenge.
-If you are a third grade teacher in a Common Core state, some of these options would be great for tackling RL 3.9, especially with some of your lower readers!
+If you teach in a Common Core state, some of these options would be great for tackling RL 3.9, especially with some of your lower readers!
 Here are some of my favorites for each series below.

 Ready, Freddy!